 Applications are accepted from January until May.
 Spaces are reserved on a first come, first served basis.
 Applications received after May 15th will not be guaranteed printed advertising and booth placement choices will be limited.
 Applications are reviewed and approved by the Strawberry Faire Committee when completed with information and payments.

-APPLICATIONS will be reviewed and approved by the Strawberry Faire Committee when COMPLETED with information and payments; including electrical fees for food groups ONLY.
 If you do not receive an automated e-mail confirmation immediately after you submit, than we have not received your application.
-We have a NO REFUND POLICY so please carefully follow the guidelines of the Faire.
-If for any reason we can not accept your application, you will be notified at that time and fees may be returned (less the administrative fee).
-Our goal is to post booth numbers around May 1.
+We have a No Refund Policy, so please carefully follow the guidelines of the Faire.
+If we cannot accept your application, you will be notified at that time and fees may be returned (less administrative fee of $25).
+Our goal is to post booth numbers by mid-May.

 |Vendor||10×10 Booth||10×20 Booth||10×30 Booth||10×40 Booth|